buffer/thug/README.rst

-The *dev* script will create a `virtualenv`_ environment in a directory called "venv" and install all mandatory and optional dependencies into it.
-Thug is installed as a permanent package and to compile all the changes, the package needs to be installed again by ``pip install .``
+The *dev* script will create a `virtualenv`_ environment in a directory called "venv" and install all the mandatory and optional dependencies into it.
+Thug is installed as a permanent package and the package needs to be installed again executing ``pip install .`` in order to compile all the changes.

-If you want to install thug as an "editable", please replace the line11 in `dev.sh` by the following line and re-run ``dev.sh``
+If you want to install Thug as an "editable", please replace line 11 in `dev.sh` by the following line and re-run ``dev.sh``

     pip2 install -e .

-Installing thug as an "editable" will allow any changes to the source in the repository to be reflected live in the virtualenv.
+Installing Thug as an "editable" allows changes to the source in the repository to be reflected in the virtualenv.

-Make sure that you successfully installed thug by running these commands:
+Make sure that you successfully installed Thug by running the following commands:

 .. code-block:: bash